boku7/BokuLoader/README.md

 ## Usage
 1. Start your Cobalt Strike Team Server with or without a profile.
-2. Go to your Cobalt Strike GUI and import the BokuLoader.cna Agressor script.
+2. Go to your Cobalt Strike GUI and import the BokuLoader.cna Aggressor script.
 ![](/images/loadRdllScriptMenu.png)
 3. Generate your x64 payload (Attacks -> Packages -> Windows Executable (S))
   + Does not support x86 option.
 The x86 bin is the original Reflective Loader object file.